mozilla-services/docs/source/loop/apis.rst

 always given an hawk session back, that you should use when requesting the endpoints which need authentication.

+When authenticating using the `/register` endpoint, you will be given an hawk session token in the `Hawk-Session-Token` header.
+You will need to derive it, as explained at :ref:`derive_hawk`.

 Derive hawk credentials from the hawk session token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When authenticating using the `/register` endpoint, you will be given an hawk
-session token in the `Hawk-Session-Token` header.

 In order to get the hawk credentials to use on the client you will need to: